AirplaneBofa/openblocksteam.github.io/README.md

-# openblocksteam.github.io
+# OpenBlocks Website
-Website for OpenBlocks.
+Hello, welcome to our website, you can visit it at [openblocks.tk](https://openblocks.tk)